CIA-Oceanix/GeoTrackNet/README.md

 # MultitaskAIS

 TensorFlow implementation of the model proposed in "A Multi-Task Deep Learning Architecture for Maritime Surveillance Using AIS Data Streams" (https://ieeexplore.ieee.org/abstract/document/8631498) and "GeoTrackNet—A Maritime Anomaly Detector using Probabilistic Neural Network Representation of AIS Tracks and A Contrario Detection" (https://arxiv.org/abs/1912.00682).
+(GeoTrackNet is the anomaly detection module of MultitaskAIS).

 All the codes related to the Embedding block are adapted from the source code of Filtering Variational Objectives: https://github.com/tensorflow/models/tree/master/research/fivo